 EGI is actively collaborating with various ESFRI cluster projects to investigate and demonstrate the reuse of EGI core operational and infrastructural services to meet common ESFRI requirements.
-A collaboration was established with the EUDAT and PRACE infrastructures to and user communities started in November 2012 aiming for the integration of data access and processing across the three infrastructures.
+A collaboration was established with the EUDAT and PRACE infrastructures and user communities started in November 2012 aiming for the integration of data access and processing across the three infrastructures.
 Use cases are being collected for data access, transfer, replication and processing in various disciplines: (seismology, earth science, human physiology and hydrometeorology).
 Common data access and transfer tools and protocols that can be provided by all three e-infrastructures will be identified.

 Objective 5 (O5): Mechanisms to integrate existing infrastructure providers in Europe and around the world into the production infrastructure so as to provide transparent access to all authorised users.